scionproto/scion/doc/dev/design/V6-address-support.rst

 Background
 ==========
+This topic is related to other parallel initiatives:

+* A proposal to implement SCION as an IPV6 extention, which implies the use of IPV6 addresses as SCION addresses, thus prompting this proposal. (`Discussions/4324`_)
+* An experimental implementation of an IP to SCION translator, which is triggered by the use of identifiable SCION mapped IPV6 addresses: (`Papers/magdeburg_scitra`_)
+* A study of the viability of using IPV6 addresses and extension headers to represent SCION (`Papers/ethz_ipv6_scion_viability`_)

 Currently SCION addresses are specified to be as large as as 192 bits.
 As a result they are both logically and physically incompatible with IPV6 addresses.
 Although nothing says